Zorglub2506/us-la-emergency-pack/README.md

 Disclaimer
 ******************************************

 This mod is a "mod of mod".
 Original mods by uniFORM12oh2 and Candice.
-New skins and code modifications by HEAVY DUTY ELECTRO HOUSE (HDEH).
+New skins and code modifications by MGMods Studios (MGMS).
-Packed by HDEH.
+Packed by MGMS.

 Originally released at www.LCPDFR.com, licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.